YvetteZou1210/ubereats-clone/README.md

-Here's a more concise version of your GitHub README:

----

 ## Project Overview

 **RegiTakeout** is a software solution designed for the foodservice industry, consisting of a **System Management Backend** for staff and a **Mobile App** for consumers.